microsoft/pxt-common-packages/libs/light/docs/reference/light/fade.md

 The amount of brightness you fade the color to goes from 0 (totally dark, no color left) to 255 (all of the current color, no change in brightness).
-Somewhere in between those two numbers is the shade tht you want the color faded to.
+Somewhere in between those two numbers is the shade that you want the color faded to.

 ## Parameters